fsatool/fsatool.github.io/README.md

   FSATOOL reference manual is on the [web page](https://github.com/fsatool/fsatool.github.io/wiki).

 # Software Installation
-1. Download and Install NVIDIA HPC SDK (NVHPC)(https://developer.nvidia.com/nvidia-hpc-sdk-downloads).
+1. Download and Install NVIDIA HPC SDK (NVHPC) (https://developer.nvidia.com/nvidia-hpc-sdk-downloads).
+2. Download and Install cuTENSOR (https://developer.nvidia.com/cutensor-downloads)
-2. Set up the NVHPC environment and ensure NVHPC's compilers (nvcc, nvfortran, mpicc, mpif90) working properly.
+3. Set up the NVHPC environment and ensure NVHPC's compilers (nvcc, nvfortran, mpicc, mpif90) working properly.
-3. Download and unzip the FSATOOL source code package (https://github.com/fsatool/fsatool.github.io).
+4. Download and unzip the FSATOOL source code package (https://github.com/fsatool/fsatool.github.io).
-4. Change to FSATOOL's root path and run 'make preparelib' to install NETCDF and FFTW libraries.
+5. Change to FSATOOL's root path and run 'make preparelib' to install NETCDF and FFTW libraries.
-5. Compile the FSATOOL source codes by the command "make".
+6. Compile the FSATOOL source codes by the command "make".
-6. Copy the generated executable file "fsatool" to any place you want to do the simulation or analysis work.
+7. Copy the generated executable file "fsatool" to any place you want to do the simulation or analysis work.

 # Software Usage
 ```